-In the case of sulfuric acid, on the other hand, providing H+ does not produce halogen ions.
+In the case of sulfuric acid, on the other hand, even if H+ is provided, halogen ions are not generated.
 In addition, sulfate ions are stable and do not attack as nucleophiles.

 Therefore, when sulfuric acid is used as a catalyst, the E1 reaction occurs.
 The E1 reaction is known as an elimination reaction, in which a compound with a double bond is formed when the sulfate ion pulls out a hydrogen atom (proton).

-For example, in the case of the previous compound, the following compounds can be synthesized by using sulfuric acid instead of hydrogen bromide.
+For example, in the case of the previous compound, the following compound can be synthesized by using sulfuric acid instead of hydrogen bromide.

 Synthesis of Epoxides by Epoxidation Reaction with Oxidizing Agents

 As we have discussed, the acidic conditions allow the ether to cleave to yield other compounds.
-On the other hand, there is a special ether, even though it is the same ether.
-It is an epoxide.
+On the other hand, there is a special ether: epoxide.
 It is a cyclic ether and has a triangular shape.

-When learning about the reactivity of ethers, epoxides have a fairly specific organic reaction.
+When learning about the reactivity of ethers, epoxides have a special organic reaction.